 1:48 or Quarter scale doll houses are catching on in popularity as more and more laser and molded resin miniatures become available.
-In this scale 1/4 inch = 1 foot.
-Long a main railroad scale for toy trains as "O" scale, parts for house exteriors are easy to come by from Model Railroad supplier who have also created 1/4 scale dolls'house kits.
+In this scale, 1/4 inch = 1 foot.
+Long a main railroad scale for toy trains as "O" scale, parts for house exteriors are easy to come by from Model Railroad supplier who has also created 1/4 scale dolls'house kits.
 The scale appears to be most popular on the West Coast.
 But is also gaining ground in the UK where Petit Properties have introduced a range of very reasonably priced kits.

-Advantages of Quarter Scale:
+Advantages of Quarter Scale

-Viewing Quarter Scale Buildings and Dolls' Houses:
+Viewing Quarter Scale Buildings and Dolls' Houses

 A number of collections of quarter scale houses exist online.
 Anna - Carin Betzén's quarter scale pages showcase projects and samples of her 1/4 scale houses.
 Sue Herber has whole villages available as kits and Petite Properties in the UK is developing a range of very reasonably priced 1:48 scale cottages.The large dollhouse shows listed below also showcase the work of 1/4 scale artisans.

-Laser Assisted Design and Resin Castings and 3D Printers :
+Laser Assisted Design and Resin Castings and 3D Printers

-Easy to Try:
+Easy to Try

 The scale is surprisingly easy to work in with a satisfying amount of detail.
 There is even an online miniaturist’s club, the Quarter Connection. and several large miniature shows have workshops and 1/4 scale artisans.
 You can start with furniture kits or building kits from any of the links above, or begin with online projects or articles from magazines.
-Landcaping is often completed with standard railway model materials, although an increasing range of plant kits are also available in this scale.
-Build a Christmas village, or your version of a historic neighbourhood.
+Landscaping is often completed with standard railway model materials, although an increasing range of plant kits are also available in this scale.
+Build a Christmas village or your version of a historic neighborhood.
 The scale lets you collect and store a wide range of buildings easily.